cheese-hub/python-example-app/README.md

 * Label - the name to display in the CHEESEHub UI (e.g. `Example Python App`)
 * Docker image name - the repo/org/image name of the Docker image (e.g. `cheesehub/python-example-app`)
 * Docker tags - the version tag to use for Docker (e.g. `latest`)

+Advanced Features:
+* Volumes - if you want to mount a folder for the user to save files (e.g. `/home/jovyan/work`)
 * Ports - if your application uses a particular port (e.g. Jupyter uses `8888`)

-Advanced Features:
 * Environment - if your code requires any environment variables (e.g. `os.getenv('MYSQL_USER'`)
 * Dependencies - if your code requires multiple Docker images to run (e.g. `arpspoof-hacker` depends on `arpspoof-victim`)
-* Volumes - if you want to mount a folder for the user to save files

 # Bringing it all Together